 Sometimes you can legitimately remove outliers from your dataset if they represent unusual conditions.
 However, sometimes outliers are a genuine part of the distribution for a study area, and you should not remove them.

-If your data use the ordinal Likert scale and you want to compare two groups, read my post about which analysis you should use to analyze Likert data.
+If you’re using a Likert scale and you want to compare two groups, read my post about which analysisย you shouldย use to analyze Likert data.

 Related posts: Data Types and How to Use Them and 5 Ways to Find Outliers in Your Data